synw/westream/README.md

       return ListStreamBuilder(
          stream: this.bloc.items, // any stream that outputs a list
          listTileBuilder: (ModelItem item) {
-            return ListTile(
+			 // replace ModelItem by the type of your stream items return ListTile(
                title: Text(item.name),
             );